brkaisin/tio/README.md

 ## How does TIO work?

-TIO is a simple wrapper around a function that takes an argument of type `R` and returns a `Promise<A>`.
-This `Promise` can fail with an error of type `E`.
-The `R` type is the environment that the effect needs to run.
-This can be anything, but it is usually an object that contains all the dependencies that the effect needs to run.
+TIO is a pure data structure (an Algebraic Data Type) that describes effectful computations without executing them.
+Each TIO operation (like `map`, `flatMap`, `race`, etc.) builds up a tree of operations.
+The actual execution is handled by the `Runtime`, which interprets this tree using Promises.

+This separation of description and execution means:
+- TIO is truly lazy and referentially transparent
+- The execution strategy is determined by the Runtime
+- Different Runtimes could be created for testing, tracing, or alternative execution models

+The `TIO<R, E, A>` type has three type parameters:
+- `R`: The environment/dependencies the effect needs to run
+- `E`: The type of errors the effect can fail with
+- `A`: The type of the success value

 To effectively run an effect, you need to provide a `Runtime` that contains all the dependencies that the effect needs to run.